Sophie Scholl: Arrest and execution

 The main Gestapo interrogator was Robert Mohr, who initially thought Sophie was innocent.
 However, after Hans had confessed, Sophie assumed full responsibility in an attempt to protect other members of the White Rose.

-In the People's Court before Judge Roland Freisler on 22 February 1943, Scholl was recorded as saying these words:
+In court before Judge Roland Freisler on 22 February 1943, Scholl was recorded as saying these words:

-No testimony was allowed for the defendants; this was their only defense.
+This was their only defense; they were not allowed to call witnesses.

-On 22 February 1943, Scholl, her brother, Hans, and their friend, Christoph Probst, were found guilty of treason and condemned to death.
-They were all beheaded by guillotine by executioner Johann Reichhart in Munich's Stadelheim Prison.
-Sophie was executed at 5 pm, while Hans was executed at 5:02 pm and Christoph was executed at 5:05 pm.
-The execution was supervised by Walter Roemer, the enforcement chief of the Munich district court.
+On 22 February 1943, Scholl, her brother Hans, and their friend Christoph Probst were found guilty of treason and sentenced to death.
+They were all beheaded by guillotine by the executioner Johann Reichhart in Munich's Stadelheim Prison.
+Sophie was executed at 5:00 p.m., Hans at 5:02 p.m. and Christoph at 5:05 p.m.
+The execution was supervised by Walter Roemer, the head of enforcement of the Munich district court.
 Prison officials were impressed by the condemned prisoners' bravery, and let them smoke cigarettes together before they were executed.

-Sophie's last known words are disputed, although Else Gebel remembers the last words Sophie said to her as:
+Sophie's last known words are disputed, although her cellmate during her pre-trial custody in Wittelsbacher Palais, Else Gebel, remembers the last words Sophie said to her as:

-As for her last words, they were most likely either "God, my refuge into eternity." or "The sun still shines."
+As for her last words, they were most likely either "God, my refuge unto eternity" or "The sun still shines."

-Fritz Hartnagel was evacuated from Stalingrad in January 1943, but did not return to Germany before Sophie was executed.
+Fritz Hartnagel was evacuated from Stalingrad in January 1943, but failed to reach Munich before Sophie was executed.
 In October 1945, he married Sophie's sister Elisabeth.

 Legacy

-After her death, a copy of the sixth leaflet was smuggled out of Germany through Scandinavia to England by German jurist Helmuth James Graf von Moltke, where it was used by the Allied Forces.
-In mid-1943, the Royal Air Force dropped millions of propaganda copies of the tract over Germany, now retitled The Manifesto of the Students of Munich.
+After Scholl's death, a copy of the sixth leaflet was smuggled out of Germany through Scandinavia to England by the German jurist Helmuth James Graf von Moltke, where it was used by the Allied Forces.
+In mid-1943, the Royal Air Force dropped millions of copies of the tract, retitled The Manifesto of the Students of Munich, over Germany as propaganda.

-Playwright Lillian Garrett-Groag said in Newsday on 22 February 1993, that "It is possibly the most spectacular moment of resistance that I can think of in the twentieth century ...
+The playwright Lillian Garrett-Groag said in Newsday on 22 February 1993, "It is possibly the most spectacular moment of resistance that I can think of in the twentieth century. ...
 The fact that five little kids, in the mouth of the wolf, where it really counted, had the tremendous courage to do what they did, is spectacular to me.
 I know that the world is better for them having been there, but I do not know why."

-In the same issue of Newsday, Holocaust historian Jud Newborn observed that "You cannot really measure the effect of this kind of resistance in whether or not X number of bridges were blown up or a regime fell ...
+In the same issue of Newsday, the Holocaust historian Jud Newborn observed, "You cannot really measure the effect of this kind of resistance in whether or not X number of bridges were blown up or a regime fell. ...
 The White Rose really has a more symbolic value, but that's a very important value."

-On 22 February 2003, a bust of Scholl was placed by the government of Bavaria in the Walhalla temple in her honour.
+On 22 February 2003, a bust of Scholl was placed by the government of Bavaria in the Walhalla temple.
 She was the fifth woman to receive that honor.